ndarray::Array1

 );

-The map method calls the provided closure on each element of the array (points).
-It sounds sensible to say that we can't use FnOnce as trait bound (unless we restrict ourselves to work with arrays containing a single element - a curious constraint).
 With respect to captured variables, I would say that we don't care too much if they are being taken as mutable or immutable references: as long as we can call this closure multiple times, we are good.
-FnMut seems to be the most reasonable choice at this point.3
+FnMut

-How do we actually use FnMut in a function signature?
-Well, it turns out that you can't write down the type of a closure for reasons (if you are curious, take a look at the deep dive in this article or at Rust's language reference): you have to use a generic type parameter and constrain it using a trait bound (Fn, FnMut and FnOnce are out friends here!)
+Well, it turns out that you can't write down the type of a closure for reasons (if you are curious, take a look at the deep dive in this article or at Rust's language reference): you have to use a generic type parameter and constrain it using a trait bound (Fn

-Let's give it a go with our rectangle_rule:
+Let's give it a go with our rectangle_rule

 // We take as inputs the variables of our problem: